still-n0thing/RFID-based-Attendance-System/README.md

 4. Basics of Thingspeak

-## Instructions to run Arduino code
+## Instructions for running Arduino code

 Install the following pakages :
 - SPI